anira-project/anira/docs/sphinx/custom_backends.rst

-- ``ANIRA_ENGINE_FLAG_STATE_ALIAS``: the engine keeps its own aliasing of a declared State pair. anira binds one stable buffer per pair as both the State input and the State output of every call of a plan of this engine and never flips it: the engine reads the state before it writes it, in place, and every address stays put across calls, which a captured graph (CUDA graphs, WebGPU replay) needs.
+- ``ANIRA_ENGINE_FLAG_STATE_ALIAS``: the engine keeps its own aliasing of a declared State pair. anira binds one stable buffer per pair as both the State input and the State output of every call of a plan of this engine and never flips it: the engine reads the state before it writes it, in place, and every address stays put across the calls of aliasing plans, which a captured graph (CUDA graphs, WebGPU replay) needs (a chunk of a flipping plan in between moves the pair: re-capture after such a switch).
 Honoured per plan (below); no built-in engine sets it.

 A bit the header does not define is ``ANIRA_ERROR_INVALID_ARGUMENT`` at ``anira_custom_engine_create``.
 The flags of the two records are anira's, not the